 Anthrax is an acute infectious disease caused by the spore-forming bacterium Bacillus anthracis.
 Anthrax most commonly occurs in wild and domestic lower vertebrates (cattle, sheep, goats, camels, antelopes, and other herbivores), but it can also occur in humans when they are exposed to infected animals or tissue from infected animals.

 Anthrax is most common in agricultural regions where it occurs in animals.
 These include South and Central America, Southern and Eastern Europe, Asia, Africa, the Caribbean, and the Middle East.
 When anthrax affects humans, it is usually due to an occupational exposure to infected animals or their products.
 Workers who are exposed to dead animals and animal products from other countries where anthrax is more common may become infected with B. anthracis (industrial anthrax).
 Anthrax outbreaks occur in the United States on an annual basis in livestock and wild game animals such as deer.

 Anthrax infection can occur in three forms: cutaneous (skin), inhalation, and gastrointestinal.
 B. anthracis spores can live in the soil for many years, and humans can become infected with anthrax by handling products from infected animals or by inhaling anthrax spores from contaminated animal products.
 Anthrax can also be spread by eating undercooked meat from infected animals.
 It is rare to find infected animals in the United States.

-Soligenix, Inc., a clinical stage biopharmaceutical company focused on developing products to treat inflammatory diseases and biodefense countermeasures where there remains an unmet medical need, announced today that it has initiated the first clinical study for development of SGX203 (oral beclomethasone 17,21-dipropionate or oral BDP) for the treatment of pediatric Crohn's disease.
+Soligenix, Inc., a clinical stage biopharmaceutical company focused on developing products to treat inflammatory diseases and biodefense countermeasures where there remains an unmet medical need, announced today that the Office of Orphan Products Development of the US Food and Drug Administration (FDA) has granted orphan drug designation to the active ingredient SGX94 for the treatment of acute radiation syndrome (ARS).